Environment

 [Covered organizations:NOF]

-The trend in energy consumption per unit of production is shown in gigajoules per ton of product, and for NOF it was 14.42 in FY2020, 13.89 in FY2021, 14.52 in FY2022, 14.58 in FY2023 and 14.13 in FY2024, and the NOF Group is 14.21 in fiscal 2020, 13.52 in fiscal 2021, 13.79 in fiscal 2022, 13.91 in fiscal 2023 and 13.85 in fiscal 2024.
+The trends in energy intensity, in gigajoules per ton of product, are as follows: NOF: 14.42 in fiscal year 2020, 13.89 in fiscal year 2021, 14.52 in fiscal year 2022, 14.58 in fiscal year 2023, and 14.13 in fiscal year 2024; NOF Group: 14.21 in fiscal year 2020, 13.52 in fiscal year 2021, 13.79 in fiscal year 2022, 13.91 in fiscal year 2023, and 13.85 in fiscal year 2024.

 Changes in energy intensity per product